jtmerritt/BeSocial/README.md

 - have a feature to display the library of tags

 ***Medium Tasks***
++ app should add and remove contact from Misses You group automatically at the appropriate times
+    - [done] can add/remove contacts from group at time of update
+    - [done] can add/remove contacts from group at time of manual event entry
+    - can add/remove contacts if all contacts are updated, before a notification
+    - can remove contacts when examining the content of the group, assuming all are updated.
++ Create class to estimate contact due date
 + Create routine for producing the long duration statistics:
     - average time
     - score over time
-+ Create class to estimate contact due date
-+ app should add and remove contact from Misses You group automatically at the appropriate times
-    - can remove contacts from group at time of update
-    - can add/remove contacts if all contacts are updated, before a notification
-    - can remove contacts when examining the content of the group, assuming all are updated.
 - add another option to the CAB:
     - Move selection to another group
     -